f4z4on/attendees.js/README.md

 }]
 ```

-You should have clear understanding of we're trying to achieve.
+You should have a clear understanding of we're trying to achieve.
 Storing data in global variable (not persistent).
 Data are attendee
 records with `email` and `name` keys.